tabib-arham/JujubeBruiseNet-A-Dataset-for-Bruise-Detection-in-Ziziphus-mauritiana/README.md

 We express our gratitude to the **Daffodil International University Ethical Committee** for granting approval to collect this dataset.
 Special thanks to local farmers and fruit sellers for their cooperation, and to domain experts for their assistance in dataset validation.

----

-Would you like me to also create a **short “Usage Guide” section** (e.g., Python code snippet to load and preprocess the dataset) for the README so that other researchers can immediately apply it?